 As of 2022, there are almost a billion active websites in the world with new websites and apps being built every day.
 It’s a user experience (UX) designer’s job to make those websites and apps easy to navigate, and enjoyable to use.
 It’s no wonder LinkedIn featured UX/UI designers on their list of the 10 most in-demand tech jobs in 2022.

-With high salaries and low barrier to entry, a career in UX design has a very long list of benefits.
-But before you jump feet-first into a UX design bootcamp, you first want to know if a career in UX ticks all your boxes.
+With high salaries and low barriers to entry, a career in UX design has a very long list of benefits.
+But before you jump feet-first into a UX design bootcamp, you first need to know if a career in UX ticks all your boxes.
 What kind of companies could you work for?
 What kind of UX roles could you progress to?
 And how hard is it to break into the field?

 We address these questions (and more!) in this quick-fire beginners guide to a career in UX design.
 Before you know it, you’ll have all the answers you need to confidently foray into the exciting and innovative field of UX design.

 What Kind of Companies Hire UX Designers?

 If you’re thinking a UX design qualification will tie you to the tech industry for the rest of your life, think again.
 Today, almost every industry has an online presence; this means they need UX designers to facilitate a positive user experience.
 In fact, most companies recognize that good UX = good business–making UX design one of the most hired digital roles in the world.

 Beyond the tech industry, you’ll find job ads for UX designers in education, finance, non-profit organizations, healthcare, government, media, and sustainability (to name a few).
 A lot of the companies that hire UX designers tend to be those that have a strong focus on user experience, product design, and customer service.
 Some of the top (and highest paying) companies that hire UX designers include:

 Can You Work Remotely As a UX Designer?